Raspberry Baked Alaska Pie

 - In a small bowl, combine the cracker crumbs, brown sugar and butter.
 Press onto the bottom and up the sides of a 9-in. pie plate; freeze until set.

 - Meanwhile, in a large saucepan, combine the cornstarch, water and lemon juice until smooth.
-Stir in raspberries and lemon peel.
+Stir in raspberries and lemon zest.
 Cook, stirring occasionally, over medium heat until mixture just comes to a boil.
 Remove from the heat; transfer to a small bowl.
 Cool slightly; refrigerate until chilled.

 - Spread 1-1/2 cups ice cream into crust; cover and freeze for 1 hour.
 Drizzle with 1/2 cup raspberry sauce; freeze until set.
 Repeat layers, freezing after each layer.
 Top with remaining ice cream.
 Cover and freeze for 8 hours or overnight.